Download Link: Ghost 07-21-1997

 Ambient section (11:48-13:48)

 11:48 and Trey starts to play with an ambient tone.
 If you listen close enough you can hear some space loops going as well.
 Mike and Fishman are really holding things down.
 Page drops some great texture with his piano countering the dark ambient tone of Trey.
 Fantastic example of Mike and Fish giving space to Trey and Page.
 Fishman gets into it for a bit at the 13:20 mark.
 He then gets right back into the groove.
 Great stuff!
-This section is very cool and much different from anything back in Europe.
+This groove is evil and filthy.
+This is a bugout dance party and I’m all for it!

 Space revisited (14:50-16:28)